 These proteins stem from HLA genes, half which are inherited from the mother and half which are inherited from the father.

-Cord blood often requires four out of six HLA markers to match to be eligible for a transplantation or infusion; on the other hand, a six-out-of-six match is most often required for a bone marrow transplantation.
+Cord blood often requires three or four out of six HLA markers to match to be eligible for a transplantation or infusion; on the other hand, a six-out-of-six match is most often required for a bone marrow transplantation.

 In a haploidentical transplant, the donor and patient only need to have a 50% match as long as they are immediate relatives.
 This expands the use of cord blood to mom and dad and other partially matching immediate family members.